About the Boeing Classic Indoor Track & Field Championships

 The Organizing Committee of the Boeing Classic Indoor Track & Field Championships is proud of the quality and history of this longstanding meet, and the contributions it has made to the sport of track and field in Manitoba.

-The Boeing Classic Indoor Track & Field Championships also serves as the 2017 Manitoba Indoor Age Class Championships.
-This year’s commitee hopes this event serves as a successful competition for our local, and visiting out of province athletes.
+The Boeing Classic Indoor Track & Field Championships also serves as the 2023 Manitoba Indoor Age Class Championships.
+This year’s committee hopes this event serves as a successful competition for our local, and visiting out of province athletes.

-The Boeing Classic Indoor Track & Field Championships will run the Elementary School Relays on March 2 and the Manitoba Indoor Age Class Championships on March 3 and March 4 at the Max Bell Centre.
+The Boeing Classic Indoor Track & Field Championships will run on March 3rd and 4th at the Max Bell Centre.
 The Indoor Classic is one of the largest indoor meets on the prairie indoor circuit.
 Over 300 officials and volunteers are required to stage the 3 day event.
 Over 1000 elementary athletes will compete in the Elementary Relays and approximately 1000 athletes will compete for their school or club in the age class section.
 More than 800 gold, silver, bronze Boeing medals are awarded to the athletes each year.

 About The Optimist Athletics